-1997 A state 2.3.1 During test check of the records of Special circle, Patna in November 2006 it was noticed that a dealer claimed concessional rate of tax on account of interstate sales of petroleum products worth Rs.
+2.3.1 During test check of the records of Special circle, Patna in November 2006 it was noticed that a dealer claimed concessional rate of tax on account of interstate sales of petroleum products worth Rs.
 1,483.63 crore during the assessment years 2000-01 and 2001-02.
 The AA while finalising the assessments between March 2005 and March 2006, levied tax at the concessional rate, though sales of Rs.
-72.33 crore were not supported by the succession and prescribed declarations in form 'C'.
+72.33 crore were not supported by the prescribed declarations in form 'C'.
 This resulted in underassessment of tax of Rs.
 9.64 crore including additional tax and surcharge.

-where we have a state of the case was pointed out, the AA stated in November 2006, that the case would be examined.
+After the case was pointed out, the AA stated in November 2006, that the case would be examined.
 Further reply has not been received (November 2007).

-2.3.2 In two commercial taxes circles it was noticed between June and August 2006 that two dealers claimed exemption/payment of tax at the reduced rate on the interstate sales of iron and steel and jute worth Rs.
+2.3.2 In two commercial taxes circles3 it was noticed between June and August 2006 that two dealers claimed exemption/payment of tax at the reduced rate on the interstate sales of iron and steel and jute worth Rs.
 18.37 crore during the assessment years 2002-03 and 2003-04.
-The AA while finalising the assessments between February 2004 and May 2005 allowed the exemption/payment of tax at the reduced rate, though the sales were not many supported by declaration in form 'C'.
+The AA while finalising the assessments between February 2004 and May 2005 allowed the exemption/payment of tax at the reduced rate, though the sales were not supported by declaration in form 'C'.
 This resulted in underassessment of tax of Rs.
 1.30 crore.

-as an expression of a After the cases were pointed out, the AAs stated between July and September design of the second (November 2007).
+After the cases were pointed out, the AAs stated between July and September 2006 that these would be examined.
+Further reply has not been received (November 2007).

-2.3.3 Under the CST Act read with the BF Act and the rules framed that the sale of purchase of goods, which s a sublimation of the place in the course of export out of the territory of India provided the sale and the second s the State Government in March 1986 and August 1991 for exemption from levy of tax on sale in the course of export to Nepal, the transactions must be supported, apart from other evidence, by bills of export granted by the Customs Department of India.
+2.3.3 Under the CST Act read with the BF Act and the rules framed thereunder, no tax shall be payable on the sale or purchase of goods, which take place in the course of export out of the territory of India provided the sale is substantiated by documentary evidence.
+According to the orders issued by the State Government in March 1986 and August 1991 for exemption from levy of tax on sale in the course of export to Nepal, the transactions must be supported, apart from other evidence, by bills of export granted by the Customs Department of India.

 During test check of the records of commercial taxes circle, Danapur in August 2006, it was noticed that though export sale of goods valued as Rs.
-49.83 lakh of a dealer during the years 2003-04 and 2004-05 was not supported by the prescribed documentary evidence like bill of export granted by the Customs Department of India, yet the AA while finalising the assessments between May 2005 and January 2006 incorrectly allowed exemption on the aforesaid sales treating it as export sales.
-This resulted in underassessment of tax of Rs.
-4.98 lakh including additional tax and surcharge.
+49.83 lakh of a dealer during the years 2003-04 and 2004-05 was not supported by the prescribed documentary evidence like bill of export granted by the Customs Department of India, yet the AA while finalising the assessments between May 2005 and January 2006 incorrectly allowed

-Goods of special importance in interstate trade and commerce as described in section 14 of the CST Act.
-Danapur and Forbesganj.
-1.15
+2 Goods of special importance in interstate trade and commerce as described in section 14 of the CST Act.

+3 Danapur and Forbesganj.